igrishaev/pg2/README.md

 and so on.
 Read and write json(b) with ease as Clojure data!
 Also, JSON reading and writing as *really fast*, again: 2-3 times faster than in Next.JDBC.

+It **supports pg_vector** and some other useful extension out from the box.
+No need to install plugins, or extend multimethods, and so on.

 It **supports COPY operations**: you can easily COPY OUT a table into a stream.
 You can COPY IN a set of rows without CSV-encoding them because it's held by the library.
 It also supports binary COPY format, which is faster.